 - federal government special restrictions followed

-Today transactions are all cash for the customer as well as the retailer, grower, and distributor.
-If California can execute on this banking plan, you may soon be able to buy your product with a credit or debit card.
+Today transactions are all cash for the customer and the retailer, grower, and distributor.
+If California can execute this banking plan, you may soon be able to buy your product with a credit or debit card.
 The retailer will also use the banking system eliminating the large amounts of cash sitting n their shops just ripe for robbery and violence.

 Jobs, Jobs, Jobs

 One of the things to blossom in California’s emerging pot industry is not green and leafy; it is government jobs.
 The state is looking to hire hundreds of new government positions by 2019 intended to bring order to the legal pot economy.
 Some of the jobs are high-level scientific jobs, others are to run background checks on storefront sellers who want government licenses.
-Thousands of additional jobs are expected to be added by local governments as well.
-Last January, just 11 full-time workers were part of what’s now known as the Bureau of Cannabis Control, the state’s chief regulatory agency overseeing the pot market.
+Local governments expect to add thousands of additional jobs.
+Last January, the Bureau of Cannabis Control, the state’s chief regulatory agency overseeing the pot market, had just 11 full-time workers.
 Now, it is more than doubled, and by February the agency expects to have more than 100 staffers.